pedromartins4/bokeh-stock-market/README.md

 Live data courtesy of [IEX](https://iextrading.com/).

-This software is experimental, don't go around spending your savings with it, because that would be extremely dumb.
+This software is experimental, don't go around spending your savings with it.

 If you see a bug (as if that's possible!) or have any question please submit an issue.